 Almada was granted a charter by King Sancho I in 1190 and has a rich history dating back to the Neolithic period, with influences from various civilizations such as the Phoenicians, Romans and Moors.

-From Lisbon to Almada is a short hop – if there’s no traffic – via the 25 de Abril Bridge, where you can then head to the famous Costa beaches.
+From Lisbon to Almada it’s a short hop – if there’s no traffic – across the 25 de Abril Bridge, where you can then head to the famous beaches of the Costa.

-This area of the south bank also offers incredible views of Lisbon from places like the castle, the Boca do Vento panoramic funicular and, of course, the iconic Christ the King statue.
+This area of the south bank also offers incredible views of Lisbon from places like the castle, the panoramic Boca do Vento funicular and, of course, the iconic Cristo Rei statue.

-Here you’ll be able to indulge in various typical dishes from the region, such as caldeiradas (stews), in traditional places such as Cacilhas, Porto Brandão, Ginjal and Costa da Caparica.
+Here you can enjoy the region’s typical dishes, such as caldeiradas, in traditional places like Cacilhas, Porto Brandão, Ginjal and Costa da Caparica.

 Almost always with the Tagus on the horizon, here’s our guide to what to see and visit in Almada, which starts by the river and ends with a swim.